 Business Consultant, West Region

 Before joining the family business, Rachel Cathy spent several years in China, working for the Coca-Cola Company during the 2008 Olympics in Beijing and prepping for the 2010 World Expo in Shanghai.
 She now serves as a business consultant for Chick-fil-A’s west region, supporting franchisees in California, Arizona, and Nevada.
-With hopes of one day joining Chick-fil-A’s international team—the company just opened its first international franchise in Toronto—Cathy wants to help operators in new global markets establish and grow their business.
+With hopes of one day joining Chick-fil-A’s international team—the company is opening its first international franchise in Toronto this year—Cathy wants to help operators in new global markets establish and grow their business.

 5 of 17